Eye-safe Lasers

 Lasers with emission wavelengths longer than ≈ 1.4 μm are often called "eye-safe because light in that wavelength range is strongly absorbed in the eye's cornea and lens and therefore cannot reach the significantly more sensitive retina.
 This makes e.g. erbium lasers and erbium-doped fiber amplifiers used in 1.5-μm telecom systems or 2-μm thulium lasers far less dangerous than e.g. 1-μm lasers with similar output powers.
 Another class of eye-safe laser sources are optical parametric oscillators.

-On the other hand, the absorption length of the cornea reaches very small values (well below 0.1 mm) at longer wavelengths, particularly around 3 μm and around 10 μm (near the wavelength of CO2 lasers).
-This means that light pulses at such wavelengths are absorbed in a very thin layer, so that the cornea can easily be damaged.
+On the other hand, the absorption length of the cornea reaches tiny values (well below 0.1 mm) at longer wavelengths, particularly around 3 μm and around 10 μm (near the wavelength of CO2 lasers).
+This means that light pulses at such wavelengths are absorbed in a very thin layer so that the cornea can easily be damaged.
 Therefore, lasers emitting around 3 μm or 10 μm are less eye-safe than e.g. lasers emitting around 1.5 μm, even though they are “retina-safe”.
 While the outer surface of the cornea (the epithelium) can at least heal within a couple of days after damage, this is not the case for the inner part (the endothelium).
 Also, corneal injuries can be very painful.

 Obviously, the quality “eye-safe” depends not only on the emission wavelength, but also on the optical power (or energy) level and the optical intensity which can reach the eye.
 With sufficiently high power, such as is reached with a fiber amplifier or with a Q-switched laser, the eye can still be damaged.
 However, it can already be very helpful if at least weak parasitic reflections of some main beam are not dangerous for the eyes.
+Thus, such lasers may at least be relatively eye-safe – comparing with other lasers having the same output power but in some more critical wavelength region.

-Note that the laser power alone (or the intensity at the laser output) is not sufficient to assess the possible intensity in the eye; that also depends on other factors such as the beam divergence and beam quality.
+Note that the laser power alone (or the intensity at the laser output) is not sufficient to assess the possible intensity in the eye; that also depends on other factors, such as the beam divergence and beam quality.
 Therefore, one cannot simply state a power or intensity limit for eye safety at a given wavelength.

-Applications of Eye-Safe Lasers
+Applications of Eye-safe Lasers

 Suppliers

-The RP Photonics Buyer's Guide contains 32 suppliers for eye-safe lasers.
+The RP Photonics Buyer's Guide contains 31 suppliers for eye-safe lasers.
 Among them:

 Lumibird